 Ottawa is the capital city of Canada and its fourth-largest city.
-Ottawa is ranked as the second-highest quality of living of any large city in the Americas, and 14th highest in the world.
+Ottawa is ranked as the second-highest quality of living of any large city in the Americas and the 14th-highest globally.

-Initially planned as a suburb of Toronto, Mississauga grow to become a distinct city in itself.
-Canada’s busiest airport is found in the city and it’s also home to large corporate headquarters in Canada for companies such as Walmart, Target, Microsoft, and General Electric.
+Initially planned as a suburb of Toronto, Mississauga has grown to become a different city.
+Canada’s busiest airport is found in the city, and it’s also home to large corporate headquarters in Canada for companies such as Walmart, Target, Microsoft, and General Electric.

 Brampton’s name was taken from the town of Brampton in Cumbria, England.
-Currently, it is home to major economic sectors such as manufacturing, retail, logistics, information and communication technologies, food and beverage, life sciences, and business services.
+It is home to major economic sectors such as manufacturing, retail, logistics, information and communication technologies, food and beverage, life sciences, and business services.

 Hamilton has become the center of a densely populated and industrialized region at the west end of Lake Ontario known as the Golden Horseshoe.
 It is also a famous film location and earns nicknames The Hammer, Steeltown, and Ambitious City.

-Located halfway between Toronto, Ontario, and Detroit, Michigan, London is Canada’s 15th largest municipality.
-It also earns the reputation as a center of international education being home to Fanshawe College and the University of Western Ontario.
+Located halfway between Toronto, Ontario, and Detroit, Michigan, London is Canada’s 15th-largest municipality.
+It also earns a reputation as a center of international education home to Fanshawe College and the University of Western Ontario.

 Markham is the fourth-largest community within the Greater Toronto Area after Toronto, Mississauga, and Brampton.
 Markham changed its status from town to city on July 1, 2012.

-Kitchener is the largest city situated within the Grand River watershed, and the largest city on the Haldimand Tract.
+Kitchener is the largest city within the Grand River watershed and on the Haldimand Tract.
 According to the 2006 Census, most of the population is of European ancestry; the city has a substantial concentration of German Canadians.
 15.4 percent of the population claimed to be members of a visible minority.

 Windsor is the southernmost city in Canada and is located in Southwestern Ontario at the western end of the heavily populated Quebec City–Windsor Corridor.
-Windsor is known as “The City of Roses” and residents are known as Windsorites.
-It is the only city in Canada that looks north to the United States.
+Windsor is known as “The City of Roses,” and its residents are known as Windsorites.
+It is the only city in Canada that looks north of the United States.

 - Ontario’s population is projected to increase by 35.8%, or almost 5.3 million, over the next 26 years, from an estimated 14.7 million on July 1, 2020, to over 20.0 million by July 1, 2046.

-- The growth of Ontario’s population has been affected by the 9 pandemics through both the disruptions to migration flows and the associated higher mortality.
+- The pandemic has affected the growth of Ontario’s population through both the disruptions to migration flows and the associated higher mortality.
 From a rate of 1.3% last year (2019–20), the pace of annual growth of the provincial population is projected to decrease to 0.6% in 2020–21 before rising to 2.1% in 2021–22.
-Thereafter, the rate of growth is projected to ease gradually over time, reaching 1.0% by 2045–46.
+After that, the rate of growth is projected to ease gradually over time, reaching 1.0% by 2045–46.

-- Net migration is projected to account for 86% of all population growth in the province over the 2020–2046 period, with natural increase accounting for the remaining 14%.
+- Net migration is projected to account for 86% of all population growth in the province over 2020–2046, with natural increase accounting for the remaining 14%.

 - The number of seniors aged 65 and over is projected to almost double from 2.6 million, or 17.6% of the population, in 2020 to 4.5 million, or 22.2%, by 2046.
-The growth in the share and number of seniors accelerates over the 2020–2031 period as the last cohorts of baby boomers turn age 65.
-After 2031, the growth in the number of seniors slows significantly.
+The growth in the share and number of seniors accelerates over 2020–2031 as the last cohorts of baby boomers turn 65.
+After 2031, the growth in the number of seniors will slow significantly.

 - The number of Ontarians aged 15–64 is projected to increase from 9.9 million in 2020 to 12.6 million by 2046.
 This age group is projected to decline as a share of the total population, from 66.9% in 2020 to 62.9% by 2046.
 As baby boomers continue to turn age 65, the growth in the population aged 15–64 slows until 2027–28 and then accelerates slightly over the remainder of the projection period.

 - All regions will see a shift to an older age structure.
-The GTA is expected to remain the region with the youngest age structure as a result of strong international migration and positive natural increases.
+The GTA is expected to remain the region with the youngest age structure due to solid international migration and positive natural increases.
+Source: Ontario Government